 How can I help my students prepare for The Challenge?

 Braille Institute has sample contests posted for students to practice.
-Teachers and students can access sample spelling lists, reading comprehension passages/questions, speed and accuracy audio files, proofreading passages, and tactile chart and graph files to emboss at all 5 category levels.
-Teachers should also review these sample contests to help determine what level their students should register for.
+Teachers and students can access sample spelling lists, reading comprehension passages/questions, speed and accuracy audio files, proofreading passages, and tactile chart and graph files to emboss at all five category levels.
+Teachers should also review these sample contests to help determine registration level for their students.

 Who goes to The National Braille Challenge in California?

-Only students who take the contest in contracted Braille are eligible for the Finals.
+Only students who take the contest in contracted Braille are eligible for Finals.
 Students who take the Apprentice test in uncontracted are not eligible.
-Of all the students competing around the US and Canada, the top 10 scorers from each level advance to the Finals, for a total of 50 contestants.
+Of all the students competing around the United States and Canada, the top 10 scorers from each level advance to Finals, for a total of 50 contestants.